JannickWeisshaupt/OpenDFT/readme.md

 #### Ubuntu, Linux Mint, etc. (linux distros with aptitude package manager):

+##### User install

+First install the vtk library for python with:

+sudo apt-get install python-vtk

+Then download the packaged OpenDFT program from the [release](https://github.com/JannickWeisshaupt/OpenDFT/releases) page Unzip the file and execute the OpenDFT executable in the folder from a terminal: <br>
+cd OpenDFT<br>
+./OpenDFT

+##### Developer install

 One of the dependencies (mayavi) is not easy to install for python3 on linux .
 Therefore we recommend to use python2.
 Here is a step-by-step instruction how to install OpenDFT: